Machine Learning to Improve Groebner Basis Construction

 The successful candidate will receive comprehensive research training including technical, personal and professional skills.
 All researchers at Coventry University (from PhD to Professor) are part of the Doctoral College which provides support with career development activities.

-The candidate for this project will work in the Centre for Data Science amongst other researchers employing similar data science techniques to a wide variety of problems and applications.
-With access to cutting edge techniques and high performance computing resources, the Centre for Data Science is an ideal place to pursue a PhD in Machine Learning.
+The candidate for this project will work in the Centre for Computational Science and Mathematical Modelling amongst other researchers employing similar data science techniques to a wide variety of problems and applications.
+With access to cutting edge techniques and high performance computing resources, the Centre for Computational Science and Mathematical Modelling is an ideal place to pursue a PhD in Machine Learning.

 In particular, training in machine learning techniques can be provided through modules on our Data Science and Computational Intelligence MSc programme.
 The Director of Studies is an international researcher in Computer Algebra, on the Committee of the Association for Computing Machinery Special Interest Group on Symbolic and Algebraic Manipulation (ACM SIGSAM) and the current Program Committee Chair of the annual International Workshop on Computer Algebra in Scientific Computing (CASC).